chrispei1101/ECS150-Project1/REPORT.md

 The `handle_cd` function changes the current directory to the one specified path using the `chdir()`.
 If the operation fails, it prints an error message to `stderr`.
 It also prints a completion message indicating the execution status.

+The `sls` function is designed to list the contents of the current directory.
+It opens the current directory using `opendir(".")`.
+If the directory fails to open, it prints an error message using `perror()`.
+Otherwise, it proceeds to read the directory entries using `readdir()` in a loop.
+For each directory entry, it retrieves file information using `stat()` excluding the entry name starting with a dot.
+If `stat()` fails to retrieve file information, it prints an error message and closes the directory stream.
+For each valid entry, the function prints the entry's name and size.
+It also prints a completion message to `stderr` indicating the successful execution and closes the directory stream using `closedir()`.

 ### 3. Output Redirection
 Output redirection is implemented by identifying the presence of > or >> in the command line.
 The output file is then extracted, and the open system call is